Basic Information for Defendants

 Southern District, added this page to the DA's web site in November of 2008.

-Law students who are required to visit the courthouse to observe proceedings
+to members of her staff.
+Law students who want to visit the courthouse to observe

-may be able to find an interesting trial to watch on the Trials to Watch link.
+to watch on the now defunct Trials to Watch link.

 There are other leads to interesting local trials.
 The Chronicle newspaper reports daily